screepers/typed-screeps/README.md

 This codebase uses [husky](https://github.com/typicode/husky) to auto-compile changes on commit.

 To get started, just clone this repository, and run `npm install`.
 After that, make any changes you want in `src/`.
 When you commit the changes, husky will first automatically run `npm run compile` and compile your changes.

+To test your changes, we've included a `test/typed-screeps-tests.ts` file.
+This file is not meant to be executed.
+It exists solely to test whether or not the typings actually work.

+If you open this file and see no red squiggly lines, then you're good!

 --------

 ### Workarounds / Caveats

 Due to some unresolved issues in TypeScript, a few parts of the API can't currenty be typed perfectly without tradeoffs.

 Below is a list (feel free to open an issue if you have any ideas, or wish to discuss):

 - The API returned from `store` or `carry` (ex. `myContainter.store`) returns an object with optional keys for each Resource Type, but is guaranteed to have a key for `RESOURCE_ENERGY`.
 This is currently not (perfectly) typable in TypeScript (see issues [#13573](https://github.com/Microsoft/TypeScript/issues/13573) and [#12215](https://github.com/Microsoft/TypeScript/issues/12215)).
 The chosen workaround is to just manually list the types using a fake type `_ResourceConstantSansEnergy`